Labelling food products

 You can only label food products can as 'organic' if they meet certain requirements.
 Labels on food sold as organic must indicate the certification body that the processor or packer is registered with.

-The use of the organic production logo of the EU is mandatory for all pre-packed organic products produced in any EU Member States.
+The use of the organic production logo of the EU will remain mandatory for all prepacked organic products produced in any EU Member States.

-There are special rules for labelling foods that contain GM ingredients.
+There are special rules for labelling genetically modified food products.

 Bread and flour